fabiore/Repository-Structure-Template/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

+## STM Documentation

+List of documentation in the [STM official page](http://stmvalidation.eu/documents/)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/flabe81/Repository-Structure-Template/blob/master/docs/contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.